BU-NU-CLOUD-F19/Tracing_security_fixes_for_docker_images/README.md

 ### Global Architectural Structure

 The development process will involve a set of manual tasks initially which, upon completion, will be repeated over a larger set of images and repositories, using automation.
 Overview for the process is sequential and as follows:
-* Choose 20 official dockers images from DockerHub, and obtain list of URLs to their respective GitHub repositories.
+* Choose 20 official dockers images from DockerHub, and obtain the list of URLs to their respective GitHub repositories.
 * For each repository, get the commit history, which will be a list of metadata corresponding to each commit.
-* For each commit in this commit history, identify if the commit involved change in the dockerfile.
+* For each commit in this commit history, identify if the commit involved a change in the Dockerfile.
 We only filter out such commits into another list of commits.
 * For each such commit from the filtered list, build the image of the project at that commit instance and input this container image to Clair tool.
 * Clair gives back a report of security vulnerabilities identified for each input image.
 Store these reports in a database.
 * Compare reports of 2 consecutive commit images (consecutive in terms of timestamp), and identify if any security threat was remediated amongst these commits.